Lt-Abstergo/eecs2021/README.md

 The Java, MIPS and Verilog source codes are all under [GPLv3](https://www.gnu.org/licenses/gpl.html), with the following additional condition:

 I don't allow you to submit *my* code as *your* work for any type of assignment or evaluation.
-Basically, use of the code for any kind of plagarisim is disallowed.
+Basically, use of the code for any kind of plagiarism is disallowed.